Vincent-Ojiambo/Vincent-Ojiambo/README.md

 # 💫 About Me:
-I'm Vincent Ojiambo, a passionate Full Stack web developer
+I'm Vincent Ojiambo, a passionate Software Developer

 ## 🌐 Socials: